 Adblock Plus

 Adblock Plus is an ad blocker that is compatible with most platforms, including Chrome, Firefox, Edge, Safari, and Opera.
 It also works with iOS.
-Adblock Plus helps speed up page loads because you won’t have the annoying ads to bog the browser down.
+Adblock Plus helps speed up page loads because you won’t have to deal with annoying ads that bog down the browser.
 You’ll also get a whitelisting feature so you can still support the websites you enjoy while blocking ads from other sites.

-A potential issue some users have with Adblock Plus is that you need a paid subscription to block videos and not receive survey requests.
+A potential issue some users have with Adblock Plus is that you need a paid subscription to block videos and to avoid receiving survey requests.
 There are also fewer features for Safari.

 Ghostery